EggBaconAndSpam/eggbaconandspam.github.io/posts/2019-09-16-Seekable-Parsers.md

 ## Discussion

 - Carrying around the input in a Reader monad is not ideal for huge input files; in that case, a better approach would be to use `IO` as the underlying monad and read the content lazily.
-- Our solution relies on the parser library exposing a monad transformer interface -- this rules out *attoparsec* amongst others.
+- Our solution relies on the parser library exposing a monad transformer interface &ndash; this rules out *attoparsec* amongst others.
 Any ideas?
 - Other solutions?

 If you have anything to add or would like to leave a comment, you are invited to open an issue on the github repo for this [blog](https://github.com/EggBaconAndSpam/eggbaconandspam.github.io) or write me an email at [frederikramcke@mailbox.org](mailto:frederikramcke@mailbox.org).